 2016-2017 NCAA Championships

-Osman won the 100 Fly setting a new pool record with a time of 50.05.
-Osman also finished fourth in the 50 Free just missing third by .09 seconds.
-In the 100 Free, Osman sprinted to a fifth place finish with a time of 47.07.
+Osman had an impressive senior season at Cal as she won her first NCAA title in the 100 butterfly setting a new pool record with a time of 50.05.
+Her swim was the 7th fastest time in history.
+The top six times belong to Kelsi Dahlia and Natalie Coughlin.
+Osman also finished fourth in the 50 freestyle just missing the third place by 0.09 seconds.
+On the last day, Osman competed in the 100 freestyle where she sprinted to a fifth place finish with a time of 47.07.

 2017 FINA World Championships

 Osman represented Egypt in the 2017 World Championships in Budapest.
 Osman annihilated her African record three times in the 50 butterfly and she managed to snag bronze in 25.39 behind Sweden’s Sarah Sjostrom (24.60), who won gold, and the Netherlands Ranomi Kromowidjojo (25.38) who won silver.
 This was a historic moment for Egypt as it was the first ever medal an Egyptian has won in the World Championships.